ysdn2018/the-next-website/src/content/graduates/emily-wiebe.md

 noun: solution
 intro: >-
-  Emily is a detail-driven, multidisciplinary designer interested in brand identity, packaging design, and good typography with a passion for efficiency and creative problem solving.
+  Emily is a detail-driven, multidisciplinary designer interested in brand identity, packaging design, and good typography, with a passion for efficiency and creative problem solving.
 Emily believes design is about seeing the full picture and understanding your audience first through active listening, empathy, and research.
 Striving for impact, whether through physical or